muratk3n/thirdwave/en/README.md

 Intensely opposing ideologies cannot be held together under one roof in anything other than fascism..
-A whatever-it-takes attitude usually accompanies the approach, 4 whatever reason said country fell into a state-of-emergency mentality from which they never emerge, so they keep on living in an hand-to-mouth existence w ideology, "I'll take from here, I'll take from there, whatever-it-takes, ends-justify-the-means", and on it goes..
+A whatever-it-takes attitude usually accompanies the approach, 4 whatever reason said country falls into a state-of-emergency mentality from which they never emerge, so they keep on living in an hand-to-mouth existence w ideology, "I'll take from here, I'll take from there, whatever-it-takes, ends-justify-the-means", and on it goes..

 "Could you give more examples of fascism being a grab-bag of ideologies"